Zabanaa/nuddles/README.md

 ## Contributing
 Nuddles is a work in progress and an open source project.
-If you spot something that can be improved, or find a better way to achieve the same functionality, please feel free to add your contribution by way of a pull request.
+If you spot something that can be improved, a missing endpoint or find a better way to achieve the same functionality, please feel free to add your contribution by way of a pull request.

 ## License